ilyesLtifi/BookDiscussions-Platform/README.md

 * Every "book space" will consist of reviews and blogs.

+* Users can join book spaces to be notified of any new activity in them.

 * Each user can give that book a rating + a short review.

 * Or write a blog/story related to it and comment on other blogs there.